nekitmm/DLPacker/README.md

 <h2 align="center">Citing Our Work</h2>

-If you use our packege in your work, please cite the DLPacker paper:
+If you use our code in your work, please cite the DLPacker paper:

 	@article {Misiura2021.05.23.445347,
 		author = {Misiura, Mikita and Shroff, Raghav and Thyer, Ross and Kolomeisky, Anatoly},